 The Title IX Coordinator will ensure all complaints of sexual harassment and sexual and interpersonal violence are investigated in a prompt, thorough, and impartial manner.
-In the absence of extenuating circumstances, a sexual misconduct investigation should be completed within 60 days from the date the complaint is received by the university.
-These investigations will be handled in accordance with EWU Policy 402-04, Investigations of Employees for Sexual Harassment & Sexual & Interpersonal Violence.
-The Title IX Coordinator shall maintain a register of the number and types of sexual harassment and sexual and interpersonal violence complaints received, the results of any investigations, interim measures taken, and the resolutions of student and employee conduct.
-This register will be periodically reviewed with regard to incident details and university responses for consistency and sufficiency, and to assess whether the university is meeting its goal to promote a safe learning and working environment free from discrimination and harassment, including preventing future recurrence of such conduct and addressing the effects of such conduct on the university learning and work environments.
-The Title IX Coordinator reports the data and findings to the university president at least once per academic quarter.
+In the absence of extenuating circumstances, a sexual misconduct investigation should be completed within 90 days from the date the complaint is received by the university.
+Investigations involving employees will be handled in accordance with EWU Policy 402-04, Investigations of Employees for Sexual Harassment & Sexual & Interpersonal Violence.
+Investigations involving students will be handled in accordance with the Student Conduct Code, Chapter 172.121 WAC.
+The Title IX Coordinator shall maintain a register of the number and types of sexual misconduct complaints received, the results of any investigations, interim measures taken, and the resolutions of student and employee conduct.
+This register will include reports of domestic and dating violence when there is a gender component to the complaint.

+The Title IX Coordinator will periodically review incident details and university responses for consistency and sufficiency - and to assess whether the university is meeting its goal to promote a safe learning and working environment free from discrimination and harassment, including preventing future recurrence of such conduct and addressing the effects of such conduct on the university learning and work environments.
+The Title IX Coordinator provides training on Title IX and all types of conduct prohibited by EWU Policy 402-01.